datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 *** =instructions2

-Use a single Git command to stage all files that have been changed since the last time files were staged.
+Use `git add` to stage any files that have changes.

 *** =hint2